ellyhae/Flux-CI-CD/README.md

 ### 2. Add Github Action

 The github workflow we use is based on the one used in the lecture.
-We adapted it to use github tags as image names when available and also added a condition to prevent runs on automatic fluxcd commits.
-You can also disable the CI run for a push by including "no-CI" in the last commit message.
+We adapted it to use github tags as image names when available.
 To use it move "CI.yml" to ".github/workflows/".

 After adding the workflow locally and pushing it upstream, create a new release for the repository with the tag "v1.0.0".
 This will create a new image with that version, which will be used as the base image used in the cluster.